Skip to content

 Actions

-Actions trigger user intent.
+Actions trigger user intent and user flows.

 • Button — primary action primitive, with variants and sizes